qiskit-community/qiskit-ionq/README.md

 ## API Access

 The IonQ Provider uses IonQ's REST API, and using the provider requires an API access token from IonQ.
-If you would like to use IonQ as a Qiskit provider, please contact sales@ionq.co to request more information about gaining access to the IonQ API.
+If you would like to use IonQ as a Qiskit provider, please visit <https://cloud.ionq.com/settings/keys> to generate an IonQ API key.

 ## Installation